-How to Propagate Texas Native Plants
+Propagating Texas Native Plants – Terminology

-Propagation is the process of growing new plants from seeds, cuttings, roots, or other plant parts.
+Propagation – The process of growing new plants from seeds, cuttings, roots, or other plant parts.
 For Texas native plants, learning the right propagation methods is key to successful home gardening, restoration projects, and habitat preservation.
 The native plant database contains propagation information for many plants, including multiple propagation methods for some species.
 Below are explanations of terms used in the propagation section of the Plant Database.

 • Root – Use root pieces from an existing plant to start new growth.